pkp/pkp-docs/quicksubmit/en/index.md

 ### Temporarily configure the DOI plugin for back issues

 If you are not already using the DOI plugin, you will need to configure it now.
 Go to Website > Plugins and use the Search to locate the DOI plugin.
 Enter your prefix and select the second option for the DOI Suffix pattern ("Enter an individual DOI suffix for each published item").
-If you need more information on how to configure this plugin, (consult our DOI plugin guide for step-by-step instructions)[https://docs.pkp.sfu.ca/doi-plugin/en/doi-plugin#configuring].
+If you need more information on how to configure this plugin, [consult our DOI plugin guide for step-by-step instructions](https://docs.pkp.sfu.ca/doi-plugin/en/doi-plugin#configuring).

 ![The DOI plugin settings window showing a DOI prefix entered and the "Enter an individual DOI suffix for each published item" setting enabled in the DOI suffix options.](./assets/backissues-doi-config.png)